bioinformatics-ca/IDE_2021/module4/README.md

 The tree output by [iqtree][] shows hypothetical evolutionary relationships between different SARS-CoV-2 genomes with branch lengths representing distances between different genomes (in units of **substitutions/site** or the predicted number of substitutions between genomes divided by the alignment length).
 However, other methods of measuring distance between genomes are possible.
 In particular we can incorporate the collection dates of the different SARS-CoV-2 genomes to infer a tree where branches are scaled according to the elapsed time.
 Such trees are called **time trees**.

-We will use [TreeTime][] to infer a **time tree** from our phylogenetic tree using collection dates of the SARS-CoV-2 genomes stored in the `filtered.csv` metadata file.
+We will use [TreeTime][] to infer a **time tree** from our phylogenetic tree using collection dates of the SARS-CoV-2 genomes stored in the `filtered.tsv` metadata file.
 We will use the `augur refine` step to run TreeTime and perform some additional refinemint of the tree.
 To do this, please run the following:

 **Commands**
 ```bash